Skip to content

 What are the pros and cons of a cash-in refinance?

-2. You can potentially qualify for a lower rate if the principle of the mortgage is decreased.
-This is most applicable for jumbo loans, where an additional down payment will bring the loan amount below the Jumbo threshold.
+3. You can potentially qualify for a lower rate if the mortgage principal is decreased.
+This is most applicable for Jumbo loans, where an additional down payment will bring the loan amount below the Jumbo threshold.

 1. The obvious con is the outlay of additional cash.
 If you anticipate a large expense in the future or have purchased a fixer-upper that will require additional investment, this may not be the best choice for you.